psychoinformatics-de/studyforrest-www/src/content/pages/about.rst

 from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by acquisition and incorporation of new data.

-For questions and inquiries leave a comment, or email `info@studyforrest.org
+For questions and inquiries, feel free to email us `info@studyforrest.org
 <mailto:info@studyforrest.org?subject=studyforrest.org>`_.

 This website is maintained by the `Psychoinformatics lab